harshraj22/rl_lab/lab2/readme.md

 2. run the code using `python runner.py`

 Note: The script uses [hydra](https://github.com/facebookresearch/hydra) for configuration management.
 To alter the configuration settings, either edit the `conf/config.yaml` file or use the command line as `python3 runner.py seed=5`.
+The visualization is done using [wandb](https://wandb.ai/harshraj22/multi_arm_bandit)

 See the [contributing](docs/contributing.md) file for more details regarding extending the code or adding more Agents.